This Instant Pot sweet potato casserole is the perfect Thanksgiving side dish or make it year round and serve it with dinner as a real treat!

 - Heavy cream

-- Chopped pecans are great – I like these honey roasted pecans
+- 1/2 cup chopped pecans are great on top of the sweet potato mixture – I like these honey roasted pecans

 You can leave the nuts off if you don’t like them or have a nut allergy and it will be just as good.

 I don’t know about you but this dish is something I look forward to every year, but now this Instant Pot sweet potato casserole recipe makes it even easier to do.

 What’s the benefit of cooking in your Instant Pot during the holidays?

 - It frees up the oven for your turkey, though you can make a pressure cooker turkey in it too!

 - Pressure cookers allow you to cook an entire dish in one pot = less clean up

 - Making side dishes in your Instant Pot are quicker, so you can make them right at the end and assure they will be hot